-The AALAS Grants for Laboratory Animal Science (GLAS) program, established in 2006, promotes the enhancement of scientific knowledge in laboratory animal science (LAS) through research.
+The AALAS Grants for Laboratory Animal Science (GLAS) program promotes the enhancement of scientific knowledge in laboratory animal science (LAS) through research.
 Examples of research interest are: environmental conditions; housing and enrichment; pain and distress; health and welfare; euthanasia; and, advancements in animal care and use.
 Funding is not intended to support development of commercial products or services.

 The GLAS program provides two types of competitive one year research grants in laboratory animal science: the Standard Grant for up to $50,000 and the Small Grant for up to $7,500.

 Standard Grants are awarded for research proposals based on solid preliminary data.
 Review criteria for judging these proposals include: 1) relevance to and consistency with respect to the GLAS mission; 2) impact on the laboratory animal science field; 3) validity of methodology and analysis; 4) clarity and completeness; and 5) feasibility and capability to complete the project, i.e., collective investigator experience, equipment access, and budget.
 No more than $1,000 may be budgeted for travel to the AALAS National Meeting to present study results.
 In general, the GLAS program discourages salary support, so a request for salary support requires detailed justification.
+Consulting fees, e.g., for statisticians are acceptable.
+Salaries for full-time faculty and staff are discouraged.
+AALAS reserves the right to negotiate significant salary requests in proportion to the grant total request.
 Although studies are expected to be completed in one year, grant renewals will be considered.
 Grant renewal submissions follow these same guidelines.

 Current AALAS members are invited to apply to the GLAS program.
 Collaboration with the broader scientific community is encouraged.
 Individuals who are new to research or are first-time grant applicants are encouraged to seek a mentor to guide them in preparing the application and conducting the study, if a grant is awarded.
 Individuals who are new to exploring issues of laboratory animal welfare are encouraged to involve an animal resource professional in development of the proposal.